the-aryanmishra/MIPS-processor-simulator/README.md

 # MIPS processor simulator
- We design a non-pipelined and pipelined MIPS processor design on Python based as a continuation of the MIPS assembler that we previously made
+• Designed a simulation of non-pipelined and pipelined versions of the MIPS processor for executing given instructions.
+• Analyzed and compared the performance of pipelined and non-pipelined architectures in terms of clock cycles and execution time.